We need you to help us speed the pace of Gorlin syndrome research

 By participating in the GSA patient registry, you are directly helping accelerate the pace of research.
 And more research leads to better treatments and a cure for Gorlin syndrome.

-Your data along with the data of others in the Gorlin syndrome community will be used by research scientists to work toward medical breakthroughs.
+Your medical data along with the medical data of others in the Gorlin syndrome community will be used by research scientists to work toward medical breakthroughs.

 What can I expect when I enroll in the GSA Patient Registry?